ale-sanchez-g/qe-ai-agent-swarm/research/policies/market_research_policy.md

-# Comprehensive Market Research Policy and Methodology
+# Comprehensive Research Policy and Methodology

 ## 1. Objective
 Establish a systematic, thorough, and ethical approach to conducting comprehensive market research for strategic business intelligence.